 Trends in Preterm Birth by Rural Status in the U.S.

-This project uses national birth certificate date for 2012-2016 obtained through the National Association for Public Health Statistics and Information Systems.
-The goal of this work will be to understand variations in risk for preterm birth across urban/rural communities, which can shape policy recommendations to improve maternal and child health outcomes.
+This project used national birth certificate date for 2012-2016 obtained through the National Association for Public Health Statistics and Information Systems.
+The goal of this work was to understand variations in risk for preterm birth across urban/rural communities, which can shape policy recommendations to improve maternal and child health outcomes.

 Trends in Singleton Preterm Births by Rural Status in the U.S., 2012-2018

 Southwest Rural Health Research Center

 This brief examines singleton preterm birth rates by rurality and across census regions in the U.S. It also studies the relationship between singleton preterm birth and several maternal characteristics among women who lived in counties with various rurality levels from 2012-2018.